 Chipmunks breed in early spring and sometimes during the summer or early in the fall.
 The result is usually a new brood of two to seven chipmunks sometime between April and July.
 Expectant mothers looking for safe nesting areas often infiltrate attics, sheds and other indoor areas at this time.
 To prevent this, search your home and outbuildings for holes and cracks that could grant a pregnant chipmunk access and plug them using caulk or 1/4-inch mesh.
 Make sure you do this either very early or very late in the mating season so you don't accidentally trap baby chipmunks inside your home.

 Trap and Relocate

-When trapping and releasing any animals, you must always secure permission from the landowner before releasing them.
+When trapping and releasing any animals, you must always secure permission from the landowner before releasing them on a property that's not your own.
 Always check your traps frequently, so the animals you catch don't starve or die of exposure on hot days.
 Catching unintended prey, such as squirrels or mice, is a common occurrence and another reason to check your traps frequently.
 You won't catch chipmunks in traps that are already full.
 Consider trapping as a last resort since relocating large chipmunk populations is a time-consuming endeavor.
 The chipmunks may breed faster than you can relocate them, making it impossible to remove all of the individuals in a chipmunk community.
 It's still possible to decrease their number and thereby the amount of damage they cause, but recognize that trapping may never rid you of the creatures completely.